• [+] expand all

 At deployment, the application package is validated, and destructive changes rejected.
 Read more on how to handle application package changes in validation overrides.

 Make changes to schemas, like adding a field, then deploy.
-Most such changes do not require restarts or re-indexing, if they do, deployment fails, and a validation override might be required - read more.
+Most such changes do not require restarts or re-indexing, if they do a message with instructions will be in the deploy response - read more.

 Convergence